 It’s important to break down all these types of learning, because most applicants are under the impression that it’s all about the first one—ie, that the entire purpose of the degree is to advance in your primary genre.
 But there are precious few people who only need this particular type of education.
 For my own part, I actually find the direct instruction in fiction to be the least helpful part of this practice.
 Which is not to say that my fiction workshops haven’t been a total revelation!
 But ideally, in your home genre, you should already be fairly advanced, and you should be capable of advancing even further, albeit slowly, without help.
 Workshop and mentorship should function as a sort of shortcut, enabling you to pick up on new concepts as they are explained to you over the course of a few hours or days, rather than taking months or even years to figure them out using only the power of your silly brain.

-What I’ve been especially grateful for at Ohio is the degree of flexibility that allows me to pursue workshops in poetry and nonfiction.
+What I’ve been especially grateful for is the degree of flexibility that allows me to pursue workshops in poetry and nonfiction.
 This is the second type of learning I’ve referenced, and it’s good even for people with zero interest in crossing genre lines.
 We should all be audiences for our creative colleagues’ work, which means gaining some understanding of the mechanics in poetry and nonfiction.
 We should all be pursuing humility, and there is nothing more humbling than me in a nonfiction workshop, desperately trying to figure out what my classmates are even talking about.
 We should all be prepared to teach introductory courses in a wide variety of genres, helping students to identify and amplify their talents, even when those talents lie outside our areas of expertise.

 And of course, I actually like poetry and have enjoyed learning more about it.
 Maybe I even want a second MFA in it someday.
 Now is a convenient time to explore that impulse.